polterguy/phosphorusfive/README.md

 </system.web>
 ```

-then create a literal widget by adding up the code below into one of your .aspx
+then either inherit your page from AjaxPage, or implement the IAjaxPage interface,
-pages
+before you create a literal widget, by adding the code below in your .aspx markup

 ```xml
 <pf:Literal